 Discrimination and harassment

 Sadly, we know that some people can experience discrimination as a result of coming out.
-If this does happen, please know that you can talk to the Wellbeing Service.
+If this does happen, please know that you can talk to the Student Support Advice Team.
 We will listen and you will be believed.

 You can also report hate crime and harassment via our Support and Report tool.